 Australia is helping Kiribati to build a skilled workforce through scholarships.

 The Australia Awards provide opportunities for I-Kiribati students to study at tertiary institutions in Australia and the Pacific.
-The awards enable students to gain the skills and knowledge needed to contribute to their country’s development.
+The awards enable students to gain the skills and knowledge needed to contribute to their and Kiribati's development.

 Profile: Naomi Biribo

 Naomi Biribo from Kiribati is a recipient of a Prime Minister’s Pacific-Australia Award.
 These prestigious scholarships are offered to exceptional students across the region who are leaders or potential leaders in their country.